Khimarra/Techwitch-Tarot/README.md

 ![Wireframes](https://res.cloudinary.com/dxvcs5ehh/image/upload/v1577992837/Wireframes_kyqvdt.jpg)

 ## MVP:
-- Use RWS Tarot API to generate random tarot cards
+- Use RWS Tarot API to generate random tarot cards - DONE
-- HTML page with 3 cards displayed and meanings underneath
+- HTML page with 3 cards displayed and meanings underneath - DONE
-- Cards (78 in a deck) are randomly generated each time page is reloaded
+- Cards (78 in a deck) are randomly generated each time page is reloaded - DONE
-- CSS to make the page look nice
+- CSS to make the page look nice - DONE
 - Appropriate image displayed for each card
 - Responsive design with at least 2 media queries